Jane Seymour: Death and funeral

 Jane's labour had been difficult, lasting two days and three nights, probably because the baby was not well positioned.
 After the christening, it became clear that she was seriously ill.
 She died on 24 October 1537 at Hampton Court Palace.
 Within a few weeks, there were conflicting accounts of the cause of her death.
-More recently, various speculations have been made.
 According to King Edward's biographer Jennifer Loach, her death may have been due to an infection from a retained placenta.
 According to Alison Weir, she may have succumbed to puerperal fever following a bacterial infection contracted during the birth.
-Weir has also speculated, after medical consultation, that the cause of her death was a pulmonary embolism.
+Weir has also speculated, after medical consultation, that the cause of her death may have been a pulmonary embolism.

-Jane was buried on 12 November 1537 in St. George's Chapel at Windsor Castle after the funeral in which her stepdaughter Mary acted as chief mourner.
+Jane was buried on 12 November 1537 in St. George's Chapel, Windsor Castle after the funeral in which her stepdaughter Mary acted as chief mourner.
 A procession of 29 mourners followed Mary, one for every year of Jane's life.
 She was the only one of Henry's wives to receive a queen's funeral.

 After her death, Henry wore black for the next three months.
 He married Anne of Cleves two years later, although marriage negotiations were tentatively begun soon after Jane's death.
 He put on weight during his widowerhood, becoming obese and swollen and developing diabetes and gout.
-Historians have speculated she was his favourite wife because she gave birth to a male heir.
 When he died in 1547, he was buried beside her, on his request, in the grave he had made for her.

 Legacy

 Jane gave the King the son he so desperately desired, helped to restore Mary to the succession and her father's affections, and used her influence to bring about the advancement of her family.
 Two of her brothers, Thomas and Edward, used her memory to improve their own fortunes.
-Thomas was rumoured to have been pursuing the future Elizabeth I, but married the queen dowager Catherine Parr instead.
-In the reign of the young King Edward VI, Edward set himself up as Lord Protector and de facto ruler of the kingdom.
-Both eventually fell from power, and were executed.
+Thomas was rumoured to have been pursuing the future Elizabeth I, but he married the queen dowager Catherine Parr instead.
+In the reign of the young King Edward VI, Edward Seymour set himself up as Lord Protector and de facto ruler of the kingdom.
+Both brothers eventually fell from power and were executed.